khoriuchi16/pytestAntennaShowcase/README.md

 # pytestAntennaShowcase
-Repository to showcase pytest's ability automate testing for a hypothetical antenna system
+Repository to showcase pytest's ability to automate testing for a hypothetical antenna system

 ## Download dependencies